Bintaplaptrinh/Datana/README.md

 editable table; JSON, JSONL, and text sources use a raw editor.
 Uploaded originals are kept in `storage/wrangler/uploads/`, while saves create a new copy in `storage/wrangler/edited/`.
 Crawl results from `storage/jobs/` are shown with their job id in the source selector.
-Select multiple compatible sources to merge them into `storage/wrangler/merged/`; CSV merges require matching headers.
+Long selectors use a solid, scrollable menu so similarly named job artifacts stay readable.
+Select multiple compatible sources to merge them into `storage/wrangler/merged/`; CSV merges require matching headers and JSON merges require matching top-level object or array shape.

 Opening a saved CSV, JSON, or JSONL file loads its EDA summary below the editor: record/field counts, missing-value completeness, field profiles, and a selectable